eliben/sites-enhancer-extension/README.rst

 sites-enhancer-extension
 ========================

-Chrome extension for enhancing Google Sites editing
+Chrome extension for enhancing Google Sites editing.

+For now it only supports some keyboard shortcuts for applying formatting.
+See the manifest file for details.